Know your avatar

 They changed the “traditional” wrapping around the Coke bottle to say ‘Share a Coke with…’ and a popular name.

-Essentially what Coke did was encourage people to buy a bottle of coke for their loved ones, with their name written on it.
+Essentially, Coke encouraged people to buy a bottle of Coke for their loved ones, with their names written on it.
 Clever!

 #ShareACoke became the number one global trending topic.
 It resulted in over 1 billion impressions.
 The campaign won seven awards and raised sales by 2.5% after a decade of decline.